PieterEdoardo/Reverse_engineering_practice/crackmes/XORcist/README.md

 # XORcist writeup
-Thanks to S3c_Cult for publishign this binary https://crackmes.one/crackme/684f47bd2b84be7ea774390e
+Thanks to S3c_Cult for publishing this binary https://crackmes.one/crackme/684f47bd2b84be7ea774390e

 ## Standard checks
 First off, running it.